 - If an accident was caused by malfunctioning equipment on a large truck, the company responsible for the maintenance of the equipment may be considered liable.

-- If the accident was the result of driver fatigue, the trucking company could be held responsible if they required the driver to work longer than the federally regulated hours of service in order to get a load delivered at a particular time.
+- If the accident resulted from driver fatigue, the trucking company could be held responsible if they required the driver to work longer than the federally regulated service hours to deliver a load at a particular time.

 To best determine who is at fault in your large truck accident, contact one of the truck accident attorneys at Hach & Rose, LLP today.